 NOTE: This bread is best served warm out of the oven.

 I love Gazpacho.
-It’s such a cool, refreshing soup.
-So nice on a warm summer’s day.
+It’s a filling and refreshing soup that’s perfect on a hot summer’s day.
 Gazpacho is a traditional Spanish dish.
 It’s popular all over Spain and is made from a mixture of fresh raw veggies that typically include tomatoes and cucumbers.
 The soup also includes oil and vinegar, and in many cases, stale bread is added.
-The ingredients are pureed into a soup and served cold.
+The ingredients are pureed into a soup which is then served cold.

 I really like Ina Garten’s recipe from her classic Barefoot Contessa Cookbook.
-I usually make it when we want a light lunch, or when the weather outside erases my perpetual eagerness to slave over a hot stove.
-Today I decided to serve the Gazpacho as an appetizer instead of a meal.
+I usually make it when we want a light lunch, or when the weather outside erases my willingness to slave over a hot stove.
+Today I decided to serve the Gazpacho as an appetizer for a party.
 I poured it into shot glasses and balanced a little parmesan crouton on top of each glass.
 Don’t they look cute?

 1 hothouse cucumber, halved, not peeled